 RESIDENTIAL FACILITY.
-A residential care, residential training, or residential treatment facility licensed or registered by or under the authority of the Department, as defined in O.R.S.
-443.400, under O.R.S.
-443.400 to O.R.S.
-443.460, or licensed by the State of Oregon Division under O.R.S.
-418.205 to O.R.S.
-418.327 which provides residential care alone or in conjunction with treatment or training, or the combination thereof, for six to fifteen individuals who need not be related.
-Staff persons required to meet the licensing requirement shall not be counted in the number of facility residences and need not be related to each other or to any resident of the residential facility.
+A residential care, residential training, or residential treatment facility licensed or registered by or under the authority of the Department, as defined in and under O.R.S.
+443.400 through 443.460, or licensed by the state Division, under O.R.S.
+418.205 through 418.327, which provides residential care alone or in conjunction with treatment or training or the combination thereof for six to 15 individuals who need not be related.
+Staff persons required to meet the licensing requirement shall not be counted in the number of facility residences and need not be related to each other or to any resident of the RESIDENTIAL FACILITY.

 RESIDENTIAL HOME.
-A residential treatment or training or adult foster home licensed by or under the authority of the Department as defined in O.R.S.
-443.400, under O.R.S.
-443.400 to 443.825, a residential facility registered under O.R.S.
-443.480 to O.R.S.
-443.500, or an adult foster home licensed under O.R.S.
-443.705 to 443.825, which provides residential care alone or in conjunction with treatment or training, or a combination thereof, of five or fewer individuals who need not be related.
-Staff persons required to meet licensing requirements shall not be counted in the number of facility residents, and need not be related to each other or to any residents of the residential home.
+A residential treatment or training or adult foster home licensed by or under the authority of the Department, as defined in and under O.R.S.
+443.400 through 443.825, a residential facility registered under O.R.S.
+443.480 through 443.500, or an adult foster home licensed under O.R.S.
+443.705 through 443.825; which provides residential care alone or in conjunction with treatment or training or a combination thereof of five or fewer individuals who need not be related.
+Staff persons required to meet licensing requirements shall not be counted in the number of facility residents and need not be related to each other or to any residents of the RESIDENTIAL HOME.

 RESIDENTIAL USE.
-A structure or use designed or used for occupancy as a human dwelling or lodging place, such as single family dwelling, duplex, apartment, boarding, lodging or rooming house, mobile home or mobile home park, or labor camp.
+A structure or use designed or used for occupancy as a human dwelling or lodging place such as single-family dwelling, duplex, apartment, boarding, lodging or rooming house, mobile home or mobile home park, or labor camp.

 RESTORATION.
 The act or process of accurately depicting the form, features, and character of a property as it appeared at a particular period of time by means of removal of features from other periods in its history and reconstruction of missing features from the restoration period.
-The limited and sensitive upgrading of mechanical, electrical, and plumbing systems and other code-required work to make properties functional is appropriate within a restoration project.
+The limited and sensitive upgrading of mechanical, electrical, and plumbing systems and other code-required work to make properties functional is appropriate within a RESTORATION project.